mozman/bintrees/README.rst

     pip install bintrees

-Compiling the fast Trees requires Cython and on Windows is a C-Compiler necessary (MingW32 works fine, except for CPython 2.7.10 & CPython 3.5).
+Compiling the fast Trees requires Cython and on Windows is a C-Compiler necessary.

 Download Binaries for Windows
 =============================